bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kosambi.md

 ### Mathematical Profile (Excerpt):
 * was largely devoted to a single cherished goal: popularising the Buddha's message among his fellow Maharashtrians.
-* He dropped out of school because of health problems and married Balabai when he was fourteen years old; early marriage was a social custom.
-* Their first child, a daughter Manik, was born in 1899 and shortly after he left his wife and child in Goa, going to Pune where he studied hard.
-* After many travels in India and surrounding countries without his family, he began to teach at the University of Calcutta in 1906.
-* His wife and child joined him there, but because of health problems, they returned to Goa in December 1906 where their second child, Damodar Kosambi, the subject of this biography, was born in July 1907.
-* They had two further daughters, Manorama (born 1910) and Kamala (born 1918).
 * Dharmanand Kosambi gave up his university position in 1908 and, after lecturing throughout India, he spent a year in Pune, then went to the United States, spending two years at Harvard.
 * After returning, he moved to Fergusson College in Pune where he taught for six years.
-* Kosambi lived in Goa for the first five years of his life with his maternal grandfather.
-* After his father went to Pune in 1912 he lived there with the rest of his family.
-* These were the only years of his life he would spend with his father, mother, and three sisters.
 * During this time in Pune, from 1912 to 1918, Kosambi began his schooling.
 * He studied at the New English School where he showed himself to be a brilliant pupil.
 * In 1915 he began his secondary schooling, although he was much younger than all the other pupils in his class.